Avanade/NTangle/README.md

 The following are references to additional documentation.

-- [Microsoft SQL Server](./docs/SqlServer.md) - deep-dive of Microsoft SQL Server implementation.
+- [Microsoft SQL Server](./docs/SqlServer.md) - deep-dive of the Microsoft SQL Server _nTangle_ architecture and implementation.

 <br/>